 This series links a number of multi-terrain races organised by village communities and other organisations within East Devon, many of them in conjunction with AVR, to raise funds for themselves.
 All are undulating or hilly and only the main, longer races at events with more than one actually count for the series (but most have a shorter race as well).

-The best five results of the ten races will count for 2017.
+The best five results of the nine races will count for 2017.

 Performances are measured relative to the median time (middle finisher), then scaled according to age and gender via formulae approximating to the age-gradings from tables issued by WAVA (the World Association of Veteran Athletes):